 Everybody knows that a closed door means KEEP OUT!

 If you have time, however, at a minimum you’ll want to make beds, vacuum floors and hide all stray items away in cupboards.

 5 // Declutter living + dining spaces

-If you’re having family and friends over this silly season, it’s likely you will spend most of your time in these spaces, so it’s important you follow these steps:
+If you’re having family and friends over for Christmas, it’s likely you will spend most of your time in these spaces, so it’s important you follow these steps: